staubibr/arslab-web/app-gis/readme.md

 - Load Simulation
   1. Insert your simulation results (txt) and wait until the program alerts you that you may now move to step 2
   2. Insert your GeoJSON layer
-- Once everything appears to be loaded, you may cycle through different timestamps of the SIR simulation, change layer/legend coloring, and view attributes by clicking census subdivisions
+- Once everything appears to be loaded, you may download the simulation object as a csv file, cycle through different timestamps of the SIR simulation, change layer/legend coloring, and view attributes by clicking census subdivisions

 ## Getting Started (Developers):